dfa1234/ngx-image-compress/README.md

 ## ngx-image-compress

-Angular utility for compressing image to a satisfying size, that you choose
+Angular utility for compressing images to a satisfying size, that you can choose

 ### Import